Have a great idea, but aren’t sure how to turn it into a full-fledged book?

-I’m an award-winning nonfiction author and longtime health and personal finance journalist.
-And, I’ve had more than 15 years of experience in the book publishing world, including traditional, self and independent publishing.
+I’m an award-winning and bestselling nonfiction author as well as a longtime health and personal finance journalist who’s been published in dozens of major publications around the globe.
+I’ve also had more than 15 years of experience in the book publishing world, including traditional, self and independent publishing.

-I’ll use my expertise and experience to answer your questions, brainstorm ideas with you and give you guidance on all aspects of writing your manuscript, different options for publishing, tips for reaching members of the media with your book and more.
+I’ll use my expertise and experience to answer your questions and brainstorm ideas with you.
+I’ll also give you guidance on all aspects of writing your manuscript, explain different options for publishing and share tips for reaching out to members of the media about your book.
+In addition, I’ll give you simple tools that get you motivated to write and that keep you focused on your writing goals so you can finally finish your manuscript.

 If you’re in the planning stages of your nonfiction book, but you’re not sure where to go with your great idea, I can help.
 I’m an expert at taking the kernel of an idea and turning it into a full outline you can use as a roadmap to move forward.
 I can also help you with organizing your book, finding the right tone, picking a book title, subtitle, chapter titles and subheads within your chapters, and other facets of your manuscript.